publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch3A/schIV/m__us_usc_t30_s226.md

                 (iii) in any case other than those described in clause (i) or (ii), if the election is made prior to the interest becoming a vested present interest.

-            (C) Notwithstanding the consent requirement referenced in [section 352 of this title][/us/usc/t30/s352], the Secretary shall issue a noncompetitive lease under subsection (c)(1) of this section to a holder who makes an election under subparagraph (A) and who is qualified to hold a lease under this chapter.
-Such lease shall be subject to all terms and conditions under this chapter that are applicable to leases issued under subsection (c)(1) of this section.
+            (C) Notwithstanding the consent requirement referenced in [section 352 of this title][/us/usc/t30/s352], the Secretary shall issue a noncompetitive lease under subsection (c)(1) to a holder who makes an election under subparagraph (A) and who is qualified to hold a lease under this chapter.
+Such lease shall be subject to all terms and conditions under this chapter that are applicable to leases issued under subsection (c)(1).

             (D) A lease issued pursuant to this paragraph shall continue so long as oil or gas continues to be produced in paying quantities.